 The following Tips and Tactics will help maximize the potential for fun when visiting Nitmiluk National Park:

-- Bring at least 3 liters of water per person, wear sturdy walking shoes, and consider bringing a topographic map and compass, or a GPS.
+- If you're planning on hiking in Katherine Gorge, bring at least three liters of water per person, wear sturdy walking shoes, and consider bringing a topographic map and compass, or a GPS.

 - Take binoculars for a close-up view of birds and other wildlife.

 - The most popular months to visit the park are from May to September when the weather is cooler and drier.
 The wet season can cause flooding along the Katherine River, and recreational activities may be restricted.
 In addition, the access road may be cut off for short periods during peak flooding times.